olivierbJAVA/OC-DA_JAVA-P1-Presentation/README.md

 Project 9 :
 - Microservices
-- Agile methods of development with several Sprints
+- Agile methods for development with several Sprints